🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 • Understanding QEMU for hardware emulation and virtualization

 All examples are designed for real Linux systems.
-You’ll work with actual commands, configuration files, and troubleshooting workflows used by system administrators and DevOps engineers.
+You will work with actual commands, configuration files, and troubleshooting workflows used by professionals.

 Who Is This Book For?